The Father Dyer Postal Route

 Note: This race is UNSUPPORTED in terms of sustenance.
 This means that you are responsible for your own food and water for the duration of the race.
 DO NOT rely on aid stations for food or beverages.
 There will be emergency personnel and check stations at various locations throughout the course.
 Check station personnel will not be helping with broken or lost gear.

 This event is a fundraiser for the Leadville High Riders Snow Trails Association (501c3) in conjunction with the Lake County Winter Trails Committee.
-Profits from the race go to supporting winter trails maintenance and development in the Leadville area.
+All profits from the race go to supporting winter trails maintenance and development in the Leadville area.

 Leadville is perched at 10,200’ at the head of the Arkansas River valley with the spectacular Sawatch and Mosquito ranges spread out before it.
 From the famous fourteen thousand foot peaks that dominate the vistas, to the hundreds of peaks over 12’000 feet, and the countless alpine lakes cradled between them, the Leadville area offers year round recreation for all abilities.